jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 | "Formal and informal methods of observing student progress during a learning interaction.
 Also, information gathered from a requesting instructor (e.g., assessment of on-task behavior, observation of nonverbal communication)" | "Assessment instruments that present learners with two or more options from which to choose (e.g., multiple choice surveys, Likert scale questionnaires, matching quizzes, classroom response system polls)" | "Evaluation techniques that require students to create their own response to a given task or scenario (e.g., short-answer essay, one-minute paper, informal questioning, think-aloud exercises)" | "Metacognitive or reflective evaluations conducted by students (e.g., one-minute paper, attitude survey, self-reflection, peer evaluation)" | Collaborative, collective, social or peer assessments "... made possible by tools like Facebook, Twitter, and Flickr" |

-#### 2.2.4.5.
+#### 2.2.4.4.
 Assessment types with respect to chronology of learning

-##### 2.2.4.5.1.
+##### 2.2.4.4.1.
 Pre-assessment

 Per Booth (2014, p.
 140), pre-assessment is "conducted before instruction to establish prior knowledge and analyze the scenario".

-##### 2.2.4.5.2.
+##### 2.2.4.4.2.
 Formative assessment

 Per Booth (2014, p.
 140), formative assessment "evaluates materials during design and gives insight into the quality and character of an in-progress interaction".
 Formative assessment is meant to be real-time and to provide learners and instructors with actionable information about the learners' present state of understanding.
+Frey and Fisher (2011) recommend Hattie and Timperley's (2007) formative feedback system with the following stages:

+- **Feed-up:** Where am I going?
+- **Feedback:** How am I doing?
+- **Feed-foward:** Where am I going next?

 Booth (2014, p.
 141) quotes the following formative assessment strategies from Tomas Angelo and Patrician Cross's _Classroom assessment techniques:_